Authorized testing only — use against systems you own or have explicit written permission to test.

 Before running SQLMap, review parameterized_urls.txt and remove any endpoints outside your authorized scope, admin paths you are not cleared to test, and any URLs with parameters that clearly do not accept DB-backed input (e.g., static asset paths, tracking pixels).
 This review step is non-negotiable.

-Step 4 — Run SQLMap against a single validated target
+Step 4 — Operator-grade single target run

-bash — single target SQLMap run
+bash — operator-grade single target run

 sqlmap \